neerspace/neercore/README.md

 __Heyo bananas!__ 😎🍌🍌

-> NeerCore is a set of universal tools that allow you to write a .NET app as before, but without routine stuff :)
+> NeerCore is a set of universal tools that allow you to write a .NET app as before, but without boilerplate stuff :)

-NeerCore is a library for simplified writing of web applications based on ASP.NET 6.
+NeerCore is a boilerplate library for simplified writing of web applications based on ASP.NET 6.
 It integrates a popular set of core libraries that are required for developing full-fledged apps, but they don't come out of the box in ASP.NET.
 NeerCore can be used as shown in the examples in the official repository, or separately in parts that you need.
 You can also use part of the code from the repository if you do not need to include "one more nuget package" or if your project is not